By Chiara Spagnoli Gabardi

 Father-daughter team JiaYing Han and YiYi Han are highly aware of the perils facing our planet; this is a story of a father who has seen the Earth changing, and a daughter trying to preserve the planet for future generations.
 And speaking of which, HAN’s story is also one that merges the different outlooks of the two generations: one is steeped in traditional Chinese ideology and natural materials like silk, indebted to the past; and the other is more influenced by Western ideas and higher-tech eco fabrics like Tencel.

 HAN’s style marries Chinese prints with minimalist, asymmetric cuts to achieve unique and flattering pieces.
-The label’s distinctive clothing collection features intricate drapes and architectural folds that aim to flatter the female figure, whist remaining sophisticated and perfectly balanced.
+The label’s distinctive clothing collection features intricate drapes and architectural folds that aim to flatter the female figure, whilst remaining sophisticated and perfectly balanced.
 Their continual emphasis on simple, tasteful style is applied to all elements of their brand identity, from their fabrics to their neutral colour schemes.

 One material.
 One kind of fashion item.
 Two shades.
 Livotte’s approach to fashion couldn’t be simpler.
 When you think about it, from a purely practical standpoint – which item do you buy most?
 I’m betting it’s tops – and so is ethical fashion label Livotte London.